 The following provisions apply specifically to Employment Service operations conducted by Employment Service Offices.
 States shall assure that:

-- No individual be excluded from participation in, denied the benefits of, subjected to discrimination under, or denied employment in the administration of or in connection with any services or activities authorized under the Wagner-Peyser Act in violation of any applicable nondiscrimination law, including laws prohibiting discrimination on the basis of age, race, sex, color, religion, national origin, disability, political affiliation, or belief.
+No individual will be excluded from participation in, denied the benefits of, subjected to discrimination under, or denied employment in the administration of or in connection with any services or activities authorized under the Wagner-Peyser Act in violation of any applicable nondiscrimination law, including laws prohibiting discrimination on the basis of age, race, sex, color, religion, national origin, disability, political affiliation, or belief.
 All complaints alleging discrimination shall be filed and processed according to the procedures in the applicable U.S. Department of Labor nondiscrimination regulations.

-- Discriminatory job orders will not be accepted, except where the stated requirement is a bona fide occupational qualification (BFOQ).
+Discriminatory job orders will not be accepted, except where the stated requirement is a bona fide occupational qualification (BFOQ).

-- Employers' valid affirmative action requests will be accepted and a significant number of qualified applicants from the target group(s) will be included to enable employers to meet their affirmative action obligations.
+Employers' valid affirmative action requests will be accepted and a significant number of qualified applicants from the target group(s) will be included to enable employers to meet their affirmative action obligations.

-- Employment testing programs will comply with all applicable federal regulations.
+Employment testing programs will comply with all applicable federal regulations.